altitudeUnits in geographicCoverage should use eml-unitDictionary definitions

 This Type could be identical to the current type in attribute.xsd (ie, enumerate all the units) or it could be an extension of lengthUnitsDictionary.
 I'll havent thought about benefits of the possible constructs yet.

 Regarding cases 3 & 4 above (unit = byte)

 A third Type might be necessary at some point, since "bit" is allowable under SI, but not in our dictionary.
 For now, they could stay as is.

 Concentrating the units in one place keeps them from being scattered about in the schemas, at the very least.
 Secondly, the spatial schemas could be cleaned up somewhat by moving their Types to the new unit Type schema.
 Eventually, when it comes time to decouple the units from EML, the needs of a new system will be clearer if our current practices have coalesced.

-#5 Updated by Margaret O'Brien over 11 years ago
+#5 Updated by Margaret O'Brien almost 14 years ago

 Here is an example in which StandardUnitDictionary is a simpleType which is a union of other simpleTypes.
 This way, altitudeUnit would be of type=LengthUnitDictionary (in 2.1.0), and attributes are type=StandardUnitDitionary (as they are in 2.0.1).
 The big list of units can be broken up into various Types as necessary, and then grouped together with xs:union.
 The Types used in the spatial schemas could be kept here as well.
 These definitions should not affect unit-elements that are already typed.